LudKam/viaplay-movie-app/README.md

 An important aspect for me was the routing in the app, meaning that every element in the carousel should have its own unique url.
 This means that I can send a link to my friend and she will see the same movie.
 This was achieved by using angulars routing.

 Since this was a rather small app, only one module was used.
-And since there where limited time the api calls where hardcoded into a shared model.
+And since there where limited time the api urls where hardcoded into a shared model.

 ## Todo
 On the `main-page` the filtering buttons needs to be implemented and the infinite scroll needs to be improved.
 The used library doesn’t seem to work on some devices.

 In the `item-page` the fallback to retrieve an individual movie from the api must be developed.
 At the moment if you copy a correct URL and refresh the browser you will end up at a 404 screen (fortunately that 404 page is very pretty).
 This is because there haven’t been fetched any movies yet.
 The movies are, at the moment, fetched in the `main-page` and stored in a service that is used in `item-page`.
 And since the `main-page` haven’t fetched any movies there isn’t a list to loop through.
 However the `item-page` does asks the service to retrieve more movies from the api when it realises that the list is almost empty.

-The animations also need some fine tuning, and also the media-queries that probably aren’t perfect (if they can ever be).
+The animations also need some finetuning, and also the media-queries that probably aren’t perfect (if they can ever be).
 Another thing that should be changed is that the carousel element in the `item-page` must have a dynamic height.
 At the moment any overflowing data will be hidden since the height can’t be larger than the browser height.
 A good start would be to make it relative instead of fixed.

 Some more data validation wouldn't hurt either.
-And finally, the filtering buttons needs to be implemented, but that shouldn’t be that hard, some api calls.

 ## Usage
 1. `git clone`